Dasharo/docs/docs/variants/novacustom_ns5x_7x/building-manual.md

 The resulting coreboot image will be placed in `artifacts/dasharo_novacustom_ns5x_VERSION.rom`.

-**Warning**: Do not run `./build.sh` as root.
+**Warning**Do not run `./build.``sh` as root.
 This command uses docker and should be executed as your current user.
 If you're having trouble running `build.sh` on your user account, follow the `Docker` instructions outlined in [Requirements](#requirements).